mjpitz/lambdalytics/README.md

 ## Status

-Work in progress
+Proof of concept that I'm mostly doing for fun.
+With the way Google as an organization has been going, I've thought about all the analytics trackers out there and how we might replace them.
+I've also been thinking a bit about the analytics system we had at Indeed and the similarities between the two.
+I might generalize this more later on, but for now it's mostly an idea.

 - [x] Highly available `/collect` endpoint.
-- [x] Stream, validate, and data from Kinesis into DynamoDB.
+- [x] Stream and filter data from Kinesis into DynamoDB.
+- [ ] Issue and validate tracking ids.
+- [ ] Enrich data with additional metadata about the caller.
 - [x] Archive data from DynamoDB into S3 access in Athena or Presto.
-- [ ] Replicate S3 objects cross region for availability.
+- [ ] Replicate S3 objects cross region.
-- [ ] Infra setup for Athena
+- [ ] Infra setup for Athena.
 - [ ] Default dashboards powered by ....

 ## Presto